Gmagon/src.gmagon.com/source/products/store/trytowma/index.md

 <img src='./images/screens/A-Voice.jpg' style='width: 664px'>
 <br>

 1. **Foreign Language Learners**: Recited a large amount of vocabularies, but still cannot understand a word when foreigners talking to you.
 You need to change the way of study.
 Keep on listening is crucial for learning a language.
-TryToMP3 may help you save a lot of money from language institutions.  <br>
+TryToWMA may help you save a lot of money from language institutions.  <br>
 <img src='./images/screens/language.jpg' style='width: 664px'>